hotforfeature/origami/docs/object-array-mutation.md

 Before starting, it is good to understand [how Polymer works with object and array data](https://www.polymer-project.org/2.0/docs/devguide/model-data).

-Most properties bound between Angular and Polymer using `@PolymerProperty()` are primitive types, such as strings or numbers, and are passed by value.
+Most properties bound between Angular and Polymer using `@PolymerChanges()` are primitive types, such as strings or numbers, and are passed by value.
 However, objects and arrays are passed by reference in JavaScript.

 ```js
 let primitive = 'Hello World';